dennislee928/dennis-s-note-vault/ietls sprint/Untitled.md

 >Many people now think that e-books and digital reading devices are more convenient.
 > **Discuess both advantages and disadvantages of using digital reading devices to read. **

-It has long been been discussed whether e-books and digital reading devices
+It has long been been discussed whether e-books and digital reading devices bring more posi